 - Does the regulated entity have a (name of process) in place?
-1. Please provide a copy of the most recent risk assessment and mitigation document for the 2. regulated entity's (name of process) process.
-3. Please provide a copy of the written (name of process) process or procedure.
-If a written procedure does not exist, so state, and describe the process the company uses in the absence of a written procedure.
-Please provide a complete description of the controls utilized to ensure proper operation 4. of the regulated entity's (name of process) process.
-Please provide documentation.
-Please provide a copy of policy statement or statement of intent related to the process.
-5. Please describe how errors are detected and corrected in the process.
-If the process is 6. contained within a computerized application, please describe the process and how it works.
-Please provide documentation.
-7. Please describe in detail how (a). the process is conveyed to persons affected by it. (b). persons utilizing the process are trained in its use and the content of the training. (c). the process is accessed. (d). the Company confirms that the process is being utilized.
-8. Please (a). describe the methods used to monitor compliance with the process to ensure it is performing as intended. (b). describe the frequency of measurement and exercise of control. (c). provide copies of any forms used for this process. (d). provide copies of any management reports arising from this process. (e). describe what management does with measurements and reports arising from this process. (f). describe how bias within the process is detected and avoided. - 9.
+Please provide a copy of the most recent risk assessment and mitigation document for the regulated entity's (name of process) process.
+Please provide a copy of the written (name of process) process or procedure.
+If a written is the provide a copy of the written (name of process) process or procedure.
+If a written is the provide a copy of the written (name of process) process or procedure.
+If a written is the provide a copy of the written (name of process) process or procedure.
+If a written is the provide a copy of the written (name of process) process or procedure.
+If a written is the provide a copy of the written (name of process) process or procedure.
+If a written is the process of the process or procedure. - 3.
+Please provide a copy of the written (name of process) process or procedure.
+If a written procedure does not exist, so state, and describe the process the company uses in the absence of a written procedure. - 4.
+Please provide a complete description of the controls utilized to ensure proper operation of the regulated entity's (name of process) process.
+Please provide documentation. - 5.
+Please provide a copy of policy statement or statement of intent related to the process. - 6.
+Please describe how errors are detected and corrected in the process.
+If the process is contained within a computerized application, please describe the process and how it works.
+Please provide documentation. - 7.
+Please describe in detail how - (a). the process is conveyed to persons affected by it. - (b). persons utilizing the process are trained in its use and the content of the training. - (c). the process is accessed. - (d). the Company confirms that the process is being utilized.

+8. Please

+- (a). describe the methods used to monitor compliance with the process to ensure it is performing as intended. - (b). describe the frequency of measurement and exercise of control. - (c). provide copies of any forms used for this process. - (d). provide copies of any management reports arising from this process. - (e). describe what management does with measurements and reports arising from this process. - (f). describe how bias within the process is detected and avoided. - 9.
 Please provide a five-year history and description of changes to the process.